ratmod/ratmod.github.io/docs/faq.md

 ## Why don't brightskins/shells/outlines show up even though I configured them?

-Forcing colors only works when the server configuration allows it.
+Forcing models and colors only works when the server configuration allows it.
+Check `\rules` to see what the server allows.

 ## Can I copy my config from <insert other mod/game\> here?